IPLP Clinics and Experiential Learning > Yaqui Human Rights Project

-Professor James Hopkins, with the assistance of IPLP students, is representing the Traditional Authorities of the Rio Yaqui Pueblos, the governing body for all eight Rio Yaqui Pueblos in the Rio Yaqui Valley in Sonora, Mexico on a Petition before the Inter-American Commission on Human Rights.
-In his role as counsel to the Traditional Authorities of the Rio Yaqui Pueblos, students actively assist Professor Hopkins before the Inter-American Commission on Human Rights and related efforts to protect and support Yaqui traditional lands, water rights, community public health, and economic development.
+Professor James Hopkins, with the assistance of IPLP students, is representing the Traditional Authorities of the Rio Yaqui Pueblos, the governing body for all eight Rio Yaqui Pueblos in the Rio Yaqui Valley in Sonora, Mexico on a petition before the Inter-American Commission on Human Rights (IACHR).
+Clinic students actively assist Professor Hopkins in his role as counsel to the Traditional Authorities of the Rio Yaqui Pueblos for their IACHR petition and related efforts to protect and support Yaqui traditional lands, water rights, community public health, and economic development.

-On October 1, 2015, the Inter-American Commission on Human Rights made a definitive admissibility ruling–meaning the petition can be decided on its merits–in regard to the petition.
-Among other findings, the Commission cited Mexico's failure to meet its binding obligations with respect to the human rights protections the Yaqui Pueblos are entitled to under the American Convention on Human Rights and the American Declaration on the Rights and Duties of Man.
-Most notably, the Commission ruled that in light of the deteriorating environmental and public health situation in the Yaqui traditional territory, Mexico is obligated–pursuant to Article 26 of the American Convention–to make every effort at progressive development on behalf of the Traditional Authorities and to further environmental remediation of their traditional lands, resources, and water.
+On October 1, 2015, the IACHR made a definitive admissibility ruling, meaning the petition can be decided on its merits.
+Among other findings, the Commission cited Mexico's failure to meet binding obligations with respect to the human rights protections the Yaqui Pueblos are entitled to under the American Convention on Human Rights and the American Declaration on the Rights and Duties of Man.
+Most notably, the Commission ruled that in light of the deteriorating environmental and public health situation in the Yaqui traditional territory, Mexico is obligated, pursuant to Article 26 of the American Convention, to make every effort at progressive development on behalf of the Traditional Authorities and to further environmental remediation of their traditional lands, resources, and water.

 As the case progresses Professor Hopkins continues to advocate for the government to comply with their obligations under domestic and international law.